richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+- VOTING

 - keep record of compared neighbors / mark changed neighbor -> to prevent recalculating same stats [on match select] -> hasChanged
 		- set when neighbors change or ...
 		- unset when ?
+	-> hasNeighborChanged
+- only care if it's an 'edge' or recently an 'edge' ?

+- stopping conditions

 - pre-filtering matches
 	- ordering constraint